-The goal of the Financial Aid/Veteran Affairs Office is to provide a comprehensive program of financial assistance for students seeking grants, work-study, scholarships, loans, veterans benefits, and child care, and to make referrals in order for students to attain their educational goals.
+The goal of the Financial Aid/Veteran Affairs Office is to provide a comprehensive program of financial assistance for students seeking grants, work-study, scholarships, veterans benefits, and child care, and to make referrals in order for students to attain their educational goals.

 The first step to receiving aid is to complete the Free Application for Federal Student Aid (FAFSA).
 Students wishing to be considered for state aid, as well as, federal and campus-based programs such as the Federal Pell Grant, Federal SEOG and Federal Work-Study, must have their FAFSA submitted to the federal processor no later than July 1.